Convert PowerPoint Presentations to Video in C#

 }

-GlobalFFOptions.Configure(new FFOptions { BinaryFolder = @"c:\tools\ffmpeg\bin", });
+GlobalFFOptions.Configure(new FFOptions { BinaryFolder = @"c:\tools\ffmpeg\bin" });

-// Converts frames to webm video
+// Convert the frames to a webm video.

 FFMpeg.JoinImageSequence("text_animation.webm", Fps, frames.Select(frame => ImageInfo.FromPath(frame)).ToArray());